Alzheimer’s Disease: Overview

 In nearly one-third of the cases of Alzheimer’s diseases, the risk of the disease is believed to be genetic, usually involving several genes.
-Besides genetics, some of the other risk factors of the disease include hypertension, depression, or head injuries in the past.
+Besides genetics, some of the other risk factors for the disease include hypertension, depression, or head injuries in the past.
 The progression of the disease is linked to plaques and tangles in the brain.

 Top 7 Natural Treatments for Alzheimer Disease

 For managing Alzheimer’s disease, a combination of medications and non-medication based treatments is used for providing relief to the sufferers.
 Since the progression of Alzheimer’s disease cannot be stopped or reversed, it is believed that the risk of Alzheimer’s disease can possibly be decreased if an individual performs mental exercises, remains physically active and controls his/her weight to avoid becoming obese.

 1. Seeds Containing Lots of Essential Nutrients

 The intake of certain seeds — such as sesame seeds, pumpkin seeds and sunflower seeds — is one of the most effective natural treatments for the management of Alzheimer’s disease.
 These seeds are abundant in essential nutrients which can support the proper functioning of the brain cells and enhance an individual’s cognitive capabilities.

 People at risk of or suffering from Alzheimer’s disease should regularly consume these seeds with water.
 Alternatively, around one teaspoon each of powdered sesame, pumpkin and sunflower seeds should be mixed in milk and taken daily.

-Turmeric — a common household spice — contains a wonderful antioxidant and anti-inflammatory compound called ‘Curcumin’ which is known for its ability to boost brain tissues.
+Turmeric is a common household spice.
+It contains a wonderful antioxidant and anti-inflammatory compound called ‘Curcumin’ which is known for its ability to boost brain tissues.
 Curcumin apparently slows the progression of Alzheimer’s disease by reducing the number of plaques in the brain.
 Furthermore, it can also prevent the accumulation and clumping of beta-amyloid protein in the brain.

 For managing Alzheimer’s disease, half teaspoon of turmeric should be added to a glass of warm milk and taken every night.

 The Ashwagandha herb (Withania somnifera) is widely used in herbal formulations prepared for treating brain-related conditions.
 This herb is widely known for its capability to provide nutrition to brain cells.